omargammoh/pylog485/README.md

 ```
 *
     * Edit `sudo nano /etc/network/interfaces`
-    * To become (with the correct configuration of `netmask`, `network` and `gateway`. make sure your router allows for the static ip address `192.168.1.201`, if not then simply change it):
+    * To become (with the correct configuration of `netmask`, `network` and `gateway`. make sure your router allows for the static ip address `192.168.1.201`, if not then simply choose another address):

 ```